Dow reaches all-time high on commodity surge; S&P, Nasdaq drop

 Booming demand is colliding with tight supply in basic materials, helping stoke fears of inflation.

-Copper and aluminum touched record highs, boosting shares of Alcoa and United States Steel by 2.6% and 4.7%, respectively.
-[MET/L]
+Copper and aluminum touched record highs, boosting shares of Alcoa (AA.N) and United States Steel (X.N) by 2.6% and 4.7%, respectively.

 The break-even rate on five-year and 10-year U.S. Treasury Inflation-Protected Securities (TIPS) touched their highest levels since 2011 and 2013, respectively.